 To read more about Jenna, click here.

-Wondering what online learning will look like this fall?
+Wondering what online learning will look like this term?

 Dhillon School of Business Accounting instructor Sonya von Heyking talks about what her classes will look like, the supports she’s offering, and how you can feel in-control of your learning.